dileepadev/burgerplus-web/README.md

 ## ✨ About

-The **BurgerPlus Website (Sample UI)** is built with a sample user interface.
+The **BurgerPlus Website** is built with a sample user interface.
 This release includes a bubble animation navigation bar and the website footer.
 This alpha release does not include the complete requirements and interface. **This project has been developed as an open source for educational purposes.**

 ![Preview Image](https://dileepadev.github.io/images/burgerplus-web/preview.png)